Governor Ducey Signs Foster Care Safety Bill for Smallest Victims of the Opioid Crisis

 SB 1473 is legislation to address the epidemic rise of babies born exposed to drugs.
 When substance- exposed newborns can’t safely return home from the hospital with family, they enter foster care.
 The legislation seeks to ensure that infants are on their way to a permanent home by their first birthday.

 “This is consensus legislation because we all believe foster care should be temporary.
-We have children who have spent 16 years in the system and lived in 48 different homes,” said Gen Justice Founder and President, Darcy Olsen.
+We have children who have spent 16 years in the system and lived in 48 different homes,” said Gen Justice CEO, Darcy Olsen.
 “Every child should have a safe, permanent, loving family.”

 SB 1473 is based on three principles: Foster care should be temporary; children should be safely